-- Right-click on the contour map and select Edit Contour Labels.
-You can also edit labels of a selected contour map using the Map | Edit Contour Labels command.
-The cursor changes to a black arrowhead to indicate that you are in edit mode.
-The contour labels have rectangular boxes around them in edit mode. - To delete a label, click on the label and press the DELETE key on the keyboard.
+- 1. Click the Map | Edit Contour Labels command or right-click on the contour map and select Edit Contour Labels.
+The cursor changes to to indicate that you are in edit mode.
+Contour labels have rectangular boxes around them in edit mode. - To delete a label, click on the label and press the DELETE key on the keyboard.
 For example, left-click on one of the center 65 labels and press the DELETE key on your keyboard. - 3.
 To add a label, press and hold the CTRL key on the keyboard.
 The cursor changes to + to indicate you are able to add a new label.
 Left-click the location on the contour line where you want the new label to be located.

-- 4. Add several contour labels to the solid and dashed red lines by clicking on the line. - 5.
+Add several contour labels by clicking on the contour lines. - 4.
 To move a contour label, left-click on the label, hold down the left mouse button, and drag the label.
-Release the left mouse button to complete the label movement. - 6.
+Release the left mouse button to complete the label movement. - 5.
 To duplicate a label, hold the CTRL key on the keyboard while holding the left mouse button on an existing label.
-Drag the label to a new location along the line. - 7.
+Drag the label to a new location along the line. - 6.
 To exit the Edit Contour Labels mode, press the ESC key.